 Is rinsing your mouth with harsh chemicals a good idea?
 Does mouthwash actually work?
 Well, it depends.

-Does Mouthwash Really Work?
+Does The Best Mouthwash Really Make A Difference?

 “Brush and floss your teeth every day.”

 Brushing and flossing is the golden rule of oral hygiene.
 Everyone knows that the foundation of a healthy mouth is brushing at least twice a day with a fluoridated toothpaste followed by flossing at least once a day.
 Throw in a visit to Willow Pass Dental Care every six months to one year and, with the right set of genes, your natural teeth may last you a lifetime.

 However, many patients who value their long-term dental health may also opt to use mouthwash in their daily routines as a means of ensuring that their teeth will stay strong, stay white, and stay in their mouths in their old age.
 It stands to reason that if bacteria is the enemy of healthy teeth, then anything that helps to kill or control that bacteria can only be good for your oral health - right?

 5 Myths About Mouthwash

 #1: Killing or eliminating all bacteria is the solution